data-solution-automation-engine/DIRECT/DIRECT_Documentation/ETL Framework - 8 - OMD Framework Detailed Design.md

     1. Next Run Indicator as 'P' (Proceed).
     1. The Start Date Time will be set as the Module Instance Start Date Time as set in step 1

 1. This is an insert into the OMD_MODULE_INSTANCE table.
 The 'A' code for the Processing indicator acts as a safety net for the unlikely event that OMD fails while pre-processing.
-In other words the approach is to abort (soft error) the load until the OMD Module evaluation is completed correctly.
-The Processing Indicator will be updated as part of the OMD Module Evaluation event.
+In other words the approach is to abort (soft error) the load until the Module evaluation is completed correctly.
+The Processing Indicator will be updated as part of the Module Evaluation event.

 1. It must be possible to run Modules (mappings) individually (i.e. without a parent Batch):